 What is DESYNC?

-The person who discovered DESYNC is Michael Gillespie.
-This is a ransomware-type program that is developed by cyber criminals who use it with a purpose to encrypt people's files (make them unusable) and then to demand to pay them a ransom.
-Like most malicious programs of this type, DESYNC adds its own extension to every encrypted file, in this case, ".DESYNC".
+Discovered by Michael Gillespie, DESYNC is a ransomware-type program developed by cyber criminals who use it to encrypt people's files (make them unusable) and then demand ransom payments.
+Like most malicious programs of this type, DESYNC adds its own extension to each encrypted file, in this case, ".DESYNC".

 Screenshot of a message encouraging users to pay a ransom to decrypt their compromised data: